 b.
 Specify a “not to exceed” offering price to the tenant; and

 c.
 Provide a clause that then tenants cannot be displaced from the property without just cause.

-H.11.8 All Categories – Multiple Projects Same Parcel
+11.8 All Categories – Multiple Projects Same Parcel

 All proposed projects involving multiple projects on the same parcel must, in addition to meeting the project type requirements for their project, adhere to the following: